 Blueberry Lemon Oat Muffins

-Blueberry Lemon Oat Muffins are bursting with fresh blueberries and lemon flavor!
-These delicious muffins are loaded with fresh blueberries, lemon zest, lemon juice, and quick oats.
-Then topped with a simple lemon glaze to add the perfect sweetness to them.
-Fluffy, not-too-sweet, and berry-delicious!
+Blueberry Lemon Oat Muffins are packed with fresh blueberries and zesty lemon flavor!
+These delightful muffins feature an abundance of blueberries, lemon zest, lemon juice, and quick oats.
+They are topped with a simple lemon glaze that adds just the right amount of sweetness.
+Fluffy, not overly sweet, and bursting with berry goodness!

-This recipe for blueberry muffins caught my eye in a health magazine, and they looked and sounded really good.
+- THIS RECIPE: This recipe for blueberry muffins caught my eye in a health magazine, and they looked and sounded good.

 Best of all, one muffin is only 209 calories!
 So, you can have a second one, quilt-free.